Career woman

 A career woman is a term which describes a woman whose main goal in life is to create a career for herself.
-At the time that the term was first used in the 1930s American context, it was specifically used to differentiate between women who either worked in the home or worked outside the home in a low-level job as a economic necessity versus women who wanted to and were able to seek out jobs as careers.
+At the time that the term was first used in the 1930s American context, it was specifically used to differentiate between women who either worked in the home or worked outside the home in a low-level job as an economic necessity versus women who wanted to and were able to seek out jobs as careers.
 This meant jobs in professional or business occupations, with room for creativity, growth, and organizational expertise.
 Still women taking jobs without these attributes could still be considered 'career women' because of their goals, for example women who "wished to work not merely to support their families, but for a measure of personal economic independence, or as a byproduct of escaping from dull country life, or simply for the sociability of working with other women."